What is SEND?

 This policy was created by the school’s SENCo in consultation with the SEN Link Governor in liaison with: the Senior Leadership Team, school staff and parents of pupils with SEND.
 This document was co-produced in the spirit of current reform.

-The SEND Link Governor is Mrs Gemma Capps, who is a Parent Governor at Elton Primary School.
-Mrs Capps is a Specialist Advisory Teacher for pupils with Special Educational Needs.
+The SEND Link Governor is Mrs Jane Chapman, who is a Governor at Elton Primary School.
 The SEN Link Governor meets with the SENCo on a regular basis to monitor and evaluate SEN provision and report back to the Governing Body.

 The Headteacher, Miss Rachel Pars, along with the SENCo ensure that the school’s provision for children with additional needs is met and children’s progress is evaluated on a regular basis.